currentxchange/purple-explainer/Everstones.md

 | 32        | 144                 | 450%            |
 | 64        | 432                 | 675%         🧠 |

 > Each Everstone level will have unique art, revealed at a later date.
-We currently have a wonderful placeholder.
+We currently have a wonderful placeholder gif.

 ## Everstone Release
 Everstone supply is limited via a trickling supply to avoid any one person/group controlling cXc.world's [Top Charts](Top-Charts.md).
 We will release already-staked Everstones for auction on [Simple Market](https://wax.simplemarket.io/explorer/main?skip=0&limit=20&searchString=everstone&locale=en) at regular intervals, as well as for direct sale on Simple Market and [Alcor](https://wax.alcor.exchange/nft-market).
 PURPLE-backed Everstones are sold for face value at the current cXc sell price of PURPLE (Currently 20 WAX/PURPLE).